 Our operating procedures provide direction to staff and require accurate documentation of field services.
 Field data is assembled and checked by project engineering personnel prior to recommendation development.
 Site characterization work and design tasks are reviewed by senior management personnel for technical accuracy and conformance to client objectives.
 In addition to the field procedural guidelines, Terracon utilizes a two-step review process to produce reports and designs.
 The work product is reviewed by a senior authorized reviewer in draft form prior to the submission of a final report to the client.
 All authorized reviewers have completed rigorous training and must meet certain guidelines as far as education and years of experience.

-Virtually all of Terracon’s nearly 100 offices have construction materials laboratories.
+Virtually all of Terracon’s nearly 100 offices have construction materials testing laboratories.
 These laboratories have state-of-the-art equipment for testing soils, concrete, masonry, asphalt and aggregates.
 Each office follows strict quality assurance guidelines for equipment usage and calibration.

 We are familiar with specifications from various agencies such as state and federal highway departments, ASTM, FAA, FHWA, AASHTO and U.S. Army Corps of Engineers.
 Many of Terracon’s staff and laboratories are inspected by CCRL and AMRL, and then certified by AASHTO and the respective state departments of transportation.

-Terracon construction materials engineers are able to provide a full range of engineering services involving not only testing and observation of construction materials and practices, but also design services and condition assessments that require special expertise.
+Terracon materials engineers are able to provide a full range of engineering services involving not only testing and observation of construction materials and practices, but also design services and condition assessments that require special expertise.

 Testing and observation of structural steel is a specialized field that requires equipment and personnel trained in accepted operating procedures.
 Observation and testing can occur during or after the erection process for connections that are welded, bolted or between precast elements and the structural frame.

 Terracon steel professionals perform testing in accordance with a number of specification standards.
 Our personnel are certified by the American Welding Society (AWS) and the American Society for Nondestructive Testing (ASNT).
-In-house compliance standards specify minimum requirements for certification and testing of Levels I, II and III personnel for magnetic particle, ultrasonic and liquid penetrant examination.
+In-house compliance standards specify minimum requirements for certification and testing of Levels I, II, and III personnel for magnetic particle, ultrasonic and liquid penetrant examination.

 Cross-Hole Sonic Logging (CSL)

 Using state-of-the-art equipment, Terracon professionals can provide Deep Foundation Nondestructive Testing (NDT) services throughout the country.
-Having conducted testing on over 28,000 lineal feet of drilled shafts throughout the United States, we have the experience to deliver quality data and analysis in a timely fashion to meet your project and construction needs.
+Having conducted testing on more than 28,000 lineal feet of drilled shafts throughout the United States, we have the experience to deliver quality data and analysis in a timely fashion to meet your project and construction needs.

 NDT of deep foundations is a specialized field requiring equipment and personnel trained in current procedures and methods.
 NDT can be applied to many deep foundations, including drilled shafts and piers for determination of construction foundation integrity, detection of anomalies or determination of foundation length.

 When failures occur, it is common for the parties involved to disagree on the cause.
-“Experts” in their respective fields are often engaged to investigate and determine the cause of failures.
+Experts in their respective fields are often engaged to investigate and determine the cause of failures.
 Terracon professionals are often called upon to provide forensic services.

 Many Terracon professionals are considered experts in the following fields: